harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 ![](%%CJC-1295-1%%)

 Growth Hormone (GH) is released periodically within the body in a controlled pulsating fashion.
-This periodic pattern plays an important role in transmitting the GH "growth, repair &amp;amp; well-being" message to tissue.
+This periodic pattern plays an important role in transmitting the GH "growth, repair & well-being" message to tissue.
 A review of several studies involving GH replacement in GH-deficient animals reveals the biological significance of episodic secretion.
 These studies conclude that GH released in a pulsatile pattern is far more efficient in improving mammalian growth and repair than the method of GH administration by constant infusion.

 In males GH pulses occur approximately every three (3) hours, a frequency that appears across most mammals.
 The secretion bursts are preceded and followed by almost undetectable levels of plasma GH.